ketan-78/Flight_Ticket_Booking_using_Framework/README.md

 4. Open the project in Eclipse.
 5. Make sure Maven is installed and configured.
 6. Update Maven dependencies (Right-click on project > Maven > Update Project).
-7. Java and Selenium basics recommended for understanding
+7. Java and Selenium basics are recommended for understanding

 ## Running Tests